-^{&#}x27; Public Law No. 110-117, January 7, 2008, transferred one judgeship from the D.C.
+1 Public Law No. 110-117, January 7, 2008, transferred one judgeship from the D.C.
 Circuit Court of Appeals to the Ninth Circuit Court of Appeals.
 The loss of the judgeship in D.C. became effective the date the bill became law, but the effective date of the additional judgeship for the Ninth Circuit was January 21, 2009.

-2 Effective October 1, 1998, in response to the Prison Litigation Reform Act, reporting procedures were changed to record pro se mandamus petitions for which filing fees were not paid at filing as original proceedings requiring judicial review on the merits.
-Thus, these pro se mandamus petitions are no longer reported separately, but are now included in the original proceedings category.
+2 Effective October 1, 1998, in response to the Prison Litigation Reform Act, reporting procedures were changed to record pro se mandamus petitions as proceedings requiring judicial review on the merits.
+Thus, these pro se mandamus petitions are no longer reported separately, but included among appeals filings.